typedb/typedb-docs/README.md

 - When an image is used across multiple pages, the **same** image file should be referenced, rather than duplicating the image.
 - The source file used to generate an image is to be located under `images/source/<section-name>`.
 - The source file must always contain the latest changes present in its corresponding image.
-- Screenshots of Workbase should be:
+- Screenshots of Studio should be:
   - named after the UI/UX components of the software itself. (eg: `typeql-editor_clear-query.png`).
   - taken at the screen resolution of 1280 x 720 pixels.
   - of size, 1147 x 671 pixels.
-  - consistent in their paddings (position of Workbase's layout within the screenshot).
+  - consistent in their paddings (position of Studio's layout within the screenshot).

 ### Writing Style